sebo-b/TicFocuser-ng/README.md

 # TicFocuser
 INDI Driver for USB focuser (TIC)

-With the TIC focuser, the Pololu TIC controllers can be addressed via the KStars - Ekos platform via USB.
+With the TIC Focuser, the Pololu TIC controllers (like Tic T825) can be addressed via the KStars - Ekos platform via USB.

 This project was inspired by Radek Kaczorek's "astroberry-diy" drivers, designed for the Raspberry Pi and similar single board computers.
 See his repository for reference: https://github.com/rkaczorek/astroberry-diy